-The payment card may not be used for day care expenses.
 Your card may be eligible to add to your phone's digital wallet.
 Plan options may vary.

-Q: Why may I be asked to provide documentation for an Optum Financial payment card purchase?
+Q: Why may I be asked to provide documentation for an Optum Payment Card purchase?
 Wasn't my payment already approved?

 A: We try to approve your card purchases automatically, using information provided by the merchant or matching health plan copayment information provided by your employer.
 At times, we may not be able to automatically approve the card purchase, and will request that you submit additional documentation.